-Pete King is an associate engineer based in New England who focuses on the integration of environmental regulations and policies with his clients' industrial, institutional, and commercial business objectives, sometimes balancing the competing interests of a wide range of project stakeholders.
+Pete King, P.E., LSP, LEP, is an associate engineer based in New England who focuses on the integration of environmental regulations and policies with his clients' industrial, institutional, and commercial business objectives, sometimes balancing the competing interests of a wide range of project stakeholders.
 He has almost 30 years of engineering experience with expertise in water supply and treatment, site assessment, and remediation of soil and groundwater.

 Pete has particular expertise regarding in situ biochemical treatment of metals in groundwater through his experience on dozens of sites in North America.
 He has designed groundwater and non-aqueous phase liquid (NAPL) treatment systems ranging from nominal gallons per minute to 17 million gallons per day.
 His hands-on experience laid the foundation for his pragmatic approach to designing "operator- and maintenance-friendly" treatment systems.